Where To Stay In The Bahamas? The 14 Best Islands To Visit

 Recommended airport: Grand Bahama International Airport.

-Go snorkelling, scuba dive, swim with dolphins, feed the sharks and even party at the Fish Friday event in Grand Bahama; the sky is the limit when it comes to finding things to do on this island.
+Go snorkelling, scuba dive, swim with dolphins, feed the sharks, and even party at the Fish Friday event in Grand Bahama; the sky is the limit when it comes to finding things to do on this island.
 Grand Bahama is home to towns like Freeport and Lucaya, which are both interesting and convenient spaces where you can relax, shop, explore, and find good entertainment.
 You’ll also be able to go golfing, try watersports, and jam at beach parties, with plenty of time leftover to enjoy secluded beaches and relatively untouched parts of the island.
 Be sure to set up a tour once you get to Grand Bahama, which will allow you to take in more of the island, in less time.

 Fun fact: Grand Bahama has the highest number of native bird species in all 700 islands of this region.